ekhan3119/todos2/README.md

 # todos2
 ## User can add an item in the list.
-Print the list of iteam and also deleten an item.
+Print the list of item and also delete an item.